Porter Airlines: Fleet

-In April 2013, Porter Airlines announced a conditional (if Bishop Airport is expanded) purchase agreement for up to thirty Bombardier CS100 (Airbus A220-100) aircraft, including purchase rights for six more Q400 NextGen aircraft.
+In April 2013, Porter Airlines announced a conditional (if Billy Bishop Toronto City Airport were to be expanded) purchase agreement for up to thirty Bombardier CS100 (Airbus A220-100) aircraft, including purchase rights for six more Q400 NextGen aircraft.
 Porter had signed a letter of intent with Bombardier in December 2012.
 The total value of the deal was estimated at US$2.29 billion for all 30 CS100s and six Q400s.
-On November 13, 2015, Canada's transport minister Marc Garneau released a statement saying that the government would not reopen the Tripartite agreement, cancelling the expansion of the airport.

 In July 2016, Porter announced the purchase of a further three Q400 planes.
-Deluce stated that it still had its deposit in place for the 2013 order of jets and six Q400s, as "something we are looking at carefully".
+Despite the airport expansion cancellation, Deluce stated that it still had its deposit in place for the 2013 order of jets and six Q400s, as "something we are looking at carefully".

-On July 12, 2021, Porter announced that it would purchase 30 Embraer E195-E2 jet aircraft, with purchase rights for an additional 50 aircraft.
-As Bishop Airport does not allow jets under its terms of operation, the airline announced that they would base the planes out of their hubs at Montreal, Ottawa, Halifax, and Toronto's Pearson International Airport and would be able to serve an expanding list of destinations across Canada, Mexico and the United States.
-With deliveries scheduled starting in the second half of 2022, Porter will become the North American launch customer for the Embraer E2 series.
+On July 12, 2021, Porter announced that it would purchase 30 Embraer 195-E2 jet aircraft, with purchase rights for an additional 50 aircraft.
+As Billy Bishop Toronto City Airport does not allow jets under its terms of operation, the airline announced that it would base the planes out of its hubs at Toronto's Pearson International Airport and Ottawa International Airport, as well as its focus cities in Montreal and Halifax, serving a growing list of destinations across Canada and the United States, with plans to eventually expand to Mexico and the Caribbean.
+When deliveries began in the second half of 2022, Porter became the North American launch customer for the Embraer E2 series.

-In July 2022, Porter announced a firm order for 20 Embraer E195-E2 passenger jets with a total list price value of US$1.56 billion, bringing its orders with Embraer to a total of 50 firm commitments and 50 purchase rights.
+In July 2022, Porter announced a firm order for 20 Embraer 195-E2 passenger jets with a total list price value of US$1.56 billion, bringing its orders with Embraer to a total of 50 firm commitments and 50 purchase rights.
+It began taking delivery of these jets on December 21, 2022.

 Services

-In Toronto, Porter provides a bus shuttle from the downtown Royal York Hotel to the airport ferry dock and tunnel entrance.
-The 4 buses (mix of Blue Bird Corporation Ultra LF and New Flyer Industries D40LF) are operated by TOK Coachlines.
-The shuttle service had moved to the Royal York from its original location at 20 York Street, next to Union Station, in March 2008, when city construction for the Simcoe Street Tunnel blocked access.
-Porter planned to return to the location, but in September 2009, Porter was evicted from the 20 York Street building due to non-payment of rent.

-Porter used to provide complimentary snacks and beverages at their lounges at Toronto's Billy Bishop, Ottawa International and Newark Liberty Airport, but have since discontinued this, since selling the terminal building in Toronto to Nieuport Aviation, who opted to include more traditional restaurant offerings.
-They have since also closed their Newark lounge.
-Porter still does, however, continue to provide complimentary snacks and beverages, including alcohol, on board their aircraft.
-Porter Airlines offers a frequent flyer rewards program called 'VIPorter', whereby points can be redeemed for free flights.
-On August 3, 2018 the airline announced a deal to have VIPorter replaced by Aeroplan as the company's loyalty program.
-However, following Air Canada's reacquisition of Aeroplan, this deal was terminated.
+Cabins

+PorterReserve is offered on both its Dash 8-400 and E195-E2 fleet with the first two rows of seating with a pitch of 32" on the Dash 8-400 and the first four rows of seating with a of pitch of 36" on the E195-E2 and are both offered in a 2-2 configuration.
+All PorterReserve flights include beer, wine and upsized premium snacks.
+Porter also offers a free meal service for PorterReserve passengers on flights over 2.5 hours.

+PorterClassic Stretch is only offered on its E195-E2 fleet across five rows in a 2-2 configuration.
+The seats are offered in rows 5-7 with a pitch of 34", and in the emergency exit rows 13-14 with a pitch of 36".

+PorterClassic is offered on both its Dash 8-400 and E195-E2 fleet with a pitch of 30" in a 2-2 configuration.

+In-flight amenities

+Porter provides complimentary snacks and beverages, including free beer and wine on board its aircraft.
+The airline serves all beverages in glassware.
+Fresh food is also offered on flights over 150 minutes with the E195-E2.

+While the airline's planes do not have seatback entertainment screens, Porter offers free Wi-Fi onboard their E195-E2 aircraft.